glpi-project/android-inventory-agent/README.md

 This application is the Android inventory agent of the Inventory project.

 It features a complete inventory of your Android devices: both hardware and software informations are collected.
-You get the data about processor, memory, drives, sensors, etc. and also the list and description of installed application (apk).
+You get the data about processor, memory, drives, sensors, the list and description of installed application (apk) and [more](#data-collected).

 Inventory Agent for Android is running on Android 1.6 and higher.